Choosing the Right Dog Trainer

 Tried and true methods, deemed "old fashioned", unfortunately continue to be taken to extremes.
 Heavy handling has become the norm, training collars are misused by inexperienced "trainers" and the aspect of dog psychology is never truly explored.

+It is mind boggling to realize that Americans spend over $40 Billion on their pets each year.
 According to the 2007-2008 APPMA National Pet Owners Survey, basic annual expenses for dog owners in dollars include:

 Surgical Vet Visits